pjakiela/ECON523/exercises/E4-DD2.md

 drop maxtreat
 ```

+### Question 12

 Tabulate your `high_exposure` variable to make sure that it is only missing for observations
 with the `tba` variable missing.
 What is the mean of `high_exposure`?

+### Question 13

 The last variable we need to conduct difference-in-differences analysis is an interaction between
 our treatment variable, `high_exposure`, and the `post` variable.
 Generate such a variable.
 I suggest calling it `highxpost`.
+You should also label your three variables:  `high_exp`, `post`,
+and `highxpost`.

+### Question 14

 Now you are ready to run a regression.
+Regress the `tba` dummy on `high_exp`, `post`, and
+`highxpost`.
+What is the difference-in-differences estimate of the treatment effect
+of the TBA ban on use of informal birth attendants?
+How do your results compare
+to those in Table 5, Panel A, Column 1 of the paper?

+### Question 15

+Read the notes below Table 5.
+See if you can modify your regression command so that your results
+are precisely identical to those in the paper.

 <br>